 Oral Medications for Diabetics- Pills

 Type II diabetics who cannot achieve or sustain adequate blood sugar control with diet and exercise will usually benefit from oral medication.
 If blood sugar levels are not severely elevated, many physicians will recommend a several month trial of diet and exercise before starting medication.
 There are several types of oral medication are currently available.
 Several types are waiverable by the FAA after proper evaluation.
-Refer to our medication database for more information about specifically allowed medications and combinations.
+Refer to our medication database for more information about specifically allowed medications and combinations as there are frequent updates.

 Sulfonylurea medications were the first category of oral diabetic agents.
 They work by increasing the release of insulin from the pancreas and making more available to lower blood sugar.
 This category is more effective in recently diagnosed, older and obese individuals.
 They are effective in approximately 85% of people, but some individuals lose their responsiveness.
 The major side effect is excessive lowering of the blood sugar, hypoglycemia.
 This is aeromedically significant and pilots are required to show stability without hypoglycemia before obtaining medical authorization.
 Some commonly used sulfonylureas include glypizide (Glucotrol), chlorpropramide (Diabenase), glyburide (Glynase, Micronase, DiaBeta) and glimepiride (Amaryl).
 These medications are no longer restricted with Beta Blockers.
 Refer to our medication database for more information about specifically allowed medications and combinations.